EyeRunnMan-GameDev-Portfolio/com.eyerunnman.patterns/README.md

-# Interfaces Package
+# patterns Package

 fasdf

-A package containing various interfaces to be used in unity projects.
+A package containing various patterns to be used in unity projects.

-Package can be accessed at https://www.npmjs.com/package/com.eyerunnman.interfaces
+Package can be accessed at https://www.npmjs.com/package/com.eyerunnman.patterns

 ## 🔗 Links